Homeless children facts

 Homelessness in France

-They sleep in cars, motels and relatives' houses, and they're more likely to drop out of school and spend their lives in poverty.
+Children are homeless in every city and state nationwide.
 Malgré ces défis, il est crucial d'établir des chiffres fiables sur les enfants des rues et les réalités de leur vie.Balises :ChildBroken Housing SystemHomeless KidsYaqubOsama Bhutta

 Children and Families